31 Jul Peak harmony: La Vaqueria Montañesa in Madrid

 Origins in Santander, on the Coast

-The Deliz y Cia family come from Santander, a four-hour train journey north of Madrid, on the Cantabrian coast.
-They have four restaurants in the city: Deliz (in their grandmother’s old house), El Machi, El Italiano and La Caseta de Bombas.
+Deliz y Cía have four restaurants In Santander, a four-hour train journey north of Madrid: the original Deliz (in their grandmother’s house), El Machi, El Italiano and La Caseta de Bombas.
 And another two in Madrid: La Carmencita and Celso Y Manolo, together with Café Angèlica.

 An aside on the Basque Culinary Awards

-The Basque Culinary World Prize 2019, announced this summer, went to restaurateur Anthony Myint, who works out of San Francisco.
-Myint is the name behind the ZeroFoodprint initiative and The Perennial Farming Initiative.
-Other finalists included Douglas McMaster and Virgilio Martinez.
+This year’s winner of the prize was restaurateur Anthony Myint, who works out of San Francisco, and is the name behind the ZeroFoodprint initiative and The Perennial Farming Initiative.
+The sustainable story is not just happening in Spain.

 At the start of the great Spanish recession, in 2008, Deliz y Cia had two restaurants, a third under way, millions of euros of debt and a staff of 60.
-This was a time when even a top league football club had no money to pay its players.
+This was a time when even one of the top league football clubs had no money to pay the wages of its players.

 When things start to get gloomy, it is good to reconsider – and to knock on doors.
 So Carlos and his family headed up to the mountains and down to the local fish market, to talk directly with the producers.

-This took them from being a ‘social’ to a ‘sustainable’ restaurant group, working directly with local producers across Cantabria.
-Since then, they have also set up an organic meat cooperative.
+This was the step that took them from being a ‘social’ restaurant group to a ‘sustainable’ one, to work directly with local producers across Cantabria and even to set up an organic meat cooperative.

 Social inclusion – Depersonas

-Being sustainable – or in harmony, as I would call it – is also about social inclusion and local communities.
-In Santander, Deluz y Cia trains people with mental disabilities to be part of its DePersonas programme.
+Being sustainable is also about social inclusion and local communities.
+In Santander, Deluz y Cia train people with mental disabilities to be part of its DePersonas programme.
 The programme prepares 1,200 meals a day of organic food for the city’s schoolchildren.

-Among the group’s 180 or so staff, around 60 are from ‘social exclusion’ projects.
+About a third of the group’s staff are from ‘social exclusion’ projects.
 “If you give people an opportunity, then 90 per cent, if not more of the time, they take it.
 Sometimes you have to give them a second or third opportunity,” said Carlos.
 “It’s about giving them a lot of training, support, confidence.
 Then they can go from washing the dishes to managing a restaurant.”

-- I tried the Octopus a la Plancha with curry powder from Kerala, purple potatoes and tart green apple.
-It made a beautiful Instagram picture.
+- The Octopus a la Plancha with Kerala curry powder, purple potatoes and tart green apple.
+This made for a colourful Instagram picture.

 Coffee at Angèlica

-The coffee is roasted on site, out the back.
+The coffee is roasted on site.
 The gold-and-black machine was so beautiful that we all cooed over it.
-The coffee – an organic Guatemalan – was roasted to perfection.
-We accompanied it with a slice of special Cantabrian sponge cake – oh the comfort of creamy milk and sugar.
+We accompanied the organic Guatemalan roasted to perfection with a slice of special Cantabrian sponge cake – oh the comfort of creamy milk and sugar.

 Outside it was still 40°C, but we were in harmony in our café.
-Then it was time to pick up my things from the hotel, and off to the airport.
+Then it was time to pick up my things from the hotel, and off to the airport, back to London.